Jets and elliptic flow correlations at low and high transverse momenta in ultrarelativistic A+A collisions: Results

 Figure~\ref{fig_corr}(b) demonstrates the comparison of model calculations without jet quenching effects with the data.
-In this case $v_2^{RP} =0$ and the correlations relative to the jet axis contributes to the 4-th order cumulant only, but the magnitude of jet correlations is not strong enough to reproduce data.
-Thus, in the collisions with centrality up to 30--40\% the azimuthal anisotropy due to jet quenching reveals itself, whereas in more peripheral collisions the jet correlations contribute significantly to the 4-th order cumulant.
+In this case $v_2^{RP}=0$ at high $p_T$ and the correlations relative to the jet axis contribute to the fourth-th order cumulant only, but the magnitude of jet correlations is not strong enough to reproduce data.
+Thus, in the collisions with centrality up to 30--40\% the azimuthal anisotropy due to jet quenching reveals itself, whereas in more peripheral collisions the jet correlations contribute significantly to the fourth-th order cumulant.
 The reason is as follows.
-Since in peripheral heavy-ion collisions there are simply quantitatively fewer nucleon-nucleon collisions, then, fewer jets are produced.
+Since in peripheral heavy-ion collisions there are simply quantitatively fewer nucleon-nucleon collisions, fewer jets are produced.
 In the limiting case there is one back-to-back pair, and the method sees this axis and anisotropy.
 In more central collisions there are many jet pairs.
 They are all distributed randomly in azimuth, therefore, the anisotropy caused by jets tends to zero.

-It is worth noting that jets were the main source of violation of the number-of-constituent quark (NCQ) scaling in \hydjet calculations of differential elliptic \cite{prc_09,prc_13} and triangular \cite{prc_17} flow.
-The linear fit \cite{CMS_cor}, performed by CMS Collaboration to data on elliptic flow correlations at low and high transverse momenta, also indicates some sort of scaling behavior.
+It is worth noting that jets were the main source of violation of the number-of-constituent-quark (NCQ) scaling in \hydjet calculations of differential elliptic \cite{prc_09,prc_13} and triangular \cite{prc_17} flow.
+The linear fit \cite{CMS_cor}, performed by the CMS Collaboration to data on elliptic flow correlations at low and high transverse momenta, also indicates some sort of scaling behavior.
 In contrast to situation with the NCQ scaling, here jets work toward the scaling fulfillment.